Sye Raa Narasimha Reddy movie review: A typical Chiranjeevi film with a bit of Zack Snyder-esque flavor

 Typically, the directors of Telugu potboilers embed a side-character in the villain’s camp, whose life is spared despite his penchant for singing praise of the hero.
 In this film, we get a clerk in the British administration, who gets away mocking his masters in the face of their biggest humiliation.
 Surender also uses him to explain an action sequence that is inspired by a mythological story of an avatar of god killing a demon.

-In the second half, the gorilla war-fare of Narasimha and action takes centre stage.
+In the second half, the guerilla warfare of Narasimha and action takes centre stage.
 The film works on a scene-by-scene basis but the film comes up very short on being a complete entertainer.
 It is because the narration does not really transport us into the era the story is set in.
 We don’t wade into the testy political waters and ego clashes of feudal masters.
 Nor are there great scenes that make us feel for the characters.
 What we get is a broad stroke of the actions of the evil, the valour and the sacrifices.

 However, I liked Surender’s attempt to underline the fact that freedom was achieved by hundreds of thousands of people’s selfless sacrifices cutting across class and religious lines.